code4it-dev/c4it-hugo/content/architecture-note/013-webapi-vs-rest-vs-restful/index.md

 I bet most of you use HTTP Verbs to perform CRUD operations on your entity.

-But I can also imagine that you don't implement HATEOAS and don't provide **content negotiation**.
+But I can also imagine that you don't implement HATEOAS and don't provide **[content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation)**.

-The truth is that you either create a REST API or you don't.
+The truth is that you create a REST API, or you don't.
 There is no such thing as REST-ish API.

 ![There is no such thing as pseudo-REST](yoda.png)